ErpNetDocs/tech/advanced/user-data-attributes/overview.md

 To learn more about user-defined attributes (also called "Custom Properties"), select a topic below:

-- Create User-Defined Attribute
+- Create User-Defined Data Attribute
-- Documents And User-Defined Attributes
+- Documents And User-Defined Data Attributes